testcontainers/testcontainers-java/docs/test_framework_integration/kotest.md

 ## Documentation

-The full and updated documentation for Kotest integration with TestContainers can be found at [kotest.io](https://kotest.io/docs/extensions/test_containers.html)
+The full and updated documentation for Kotest integration with Testcontainers can be found at [kotest.io](https://kotest.io/docs/extensions/test_containers.html)

 ### Dependencies